jessaskey/TASMx-Library/README.md

-# TASMx-Atari
+# TASMx-Library
-A repository of macro definitions and templates for compiling Atari style source code under TASMx.
+A repository of macro definitions and templates for compiling OEM source code under TASMx.